4 Beautiful churches in Europe you need to visit

 Notre Dame de Paris

 This medieval Gothic Catholic cathedral, located on Île de la Cité in Paris, was built from the ruins of two earlier churches.
-Bishop Maurice de Sully conceived of it in 1160, but it would take another 100 years to be completed.
+Bishop Maurice de Sully conceived it in 1160, but it would take another 100 years to complete.

 Sadly, fire broke out in the attic in 2019 when this must-see Paris attraction was undergoing renovations.
-It destroyed most of the roof the 19th-century spire.
-French President Emmanuel Macron promised to restore it over the following five years to the tune of $1 billion.
+It destroyed most of the roof of the 19th-century spire.
+French President Emmanuel Macron promised to restore it over the next five years at a cost of $1 billion.

 Salisbury Cathedral

-Building of this Wiltshire, England, landmark commenced in 1220 as a Catholic place of worship, but post-Reformation, it naturally became Church of England.
+The construction of this Wiltshire, England, landmark commenced in 1220 as a Catholic place of worship, but after the Reformation, it naturally became a Church of England church.

 Built as a double-cross and surrounded by cloisters, its main part was built in just 38 years, a remarkable feat for the times.
 To this day, it boasts Britain’s highest spire.

 One of the surprising finds in this breathtaking structure isn’t the notable architecture.
-It’s the fact that it houses one of four surviving copies of the Magna Carta, the document that sets out the foundation for individual rights in Anglo-American jurisprudence.
+It’s the fact that it houses one of the four surviving copies of the Magna Carta, the document that lays the foundation for individual rights in Anglo-American jurisprudence.

 Cathedral of Santa Maria del Fiore

-In 1436, when Florence’s iconic Duomo was consecrated, it was the world’s largest church and could accommodate 30,000 worshippers.
+In 1436, when Florence’s iconic Duomo was consecrated, it was the world’s largest church, capable of accommodating 30,000 worshippers.
 Its most distinctive architectural feature has to be the ornate green, red and white marble façade.
 Well, that and its dome, which lords over the magical capital of Tuscany.
 And mustn’t forget the interior, which served as a canvas for Renaissance masters.
 The dome’s artwork, the Last Judgment, was started by Giorgio Vasari but completed after his death by Federico Zuccaro.

 “In the Renaissance, you increasingly see the strength of rich families commissioning art [for such places,]” Hobin says.